okdistribute/ditto-drizzle-driver/README.md

 ### Real-time Data Observation

-The driver includes an `observe()` method that allows you to watch queries for real-time updates, similar to PowerSync's watch API:
+The driver includes an `observe()` method that allows you to watch queries for real-time updates.

 ```typescript
 // Observe active users